wowsiddanth/tp/docs/DeveloperGuide.md

 The main mechanism behind this feature is the use of *EventHandlers*, provided by the JavaFX platform, to listen for color selections made by the user to update the glow accordingly.

-A following is a snippet of how an EventHandler was attached to the ColorPicker (using **pseudoname** for ColorPicker.)
+A following is a snippet of how an EventHandler was attached to the ColorPicker (using **pseudonym** for ColorPicker.)
 `nameOfColorPicker.setOnAction(e -> {
 updateGlowColor(getGlowHexCode());})`